david-a-parry/vcfhacks/readme.md

 -added --silent option to getVariantsByLocation.pl to suppress warnings.

 -added HGVS annotations to the default fields retrived by annovcfToSimple.pl (when these fields are present).

+-getFunctionalVariantsVep.pl and getFunctionalVariantsSnpEff.pl scripts are now more careful with the checking of user-specified variant classes.

 -fixed a bug with filterVcfOnVcf.pl where linebreaks would not be added between variants when run without forks.